 Baby Blocks – How Do They Help Your Baby Learn?

 Studies have shown that Babies who play with blocks have an increased spatial vocabulary, and awareness.
 It also improves troubleshooting skills!

-At first, they are just another soft toy for them to play with, but when you think about it, Baby blocks are much more than that.
+At first, they are just another soft toy for them to play with, but Baby blocks are much more than that when you think about it.

-You need to use this time to repeat everything they see on the baby blocks, as they examine their new toys.
+You need to use this time to repeat everything they see on the baby blocks as they examine their new toys.
 ‘That is number 1, that is a Lion’.
-This repetition will help your baby to recognize certain objects and will embed the knowledge deep inside their sponge-like brain.
+This repetition will help your baby recognize certain objects and embed the knowledge deep inside their sponge-like brain.